muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 to fit the needs of the US, Brits and the outer alliance in general.
-In the 80s Islamist Mujaheddin was fighting in Afghanistan against the Godless Soviets, religion was needed now, it was back en vogue in Pakistan as well.
+In the 80s Islamist Mujaheddin was fighting in Afghanistan against the Godless Soviets, religion was needed now, it was back en vogue in Pakistan, and neighboring countries as well.
 However this synthesis increased the internal inconsistencies of the Turkist narrative even further.
 What Founder Kemal ignored was back, according to earlier story the Turk was a shaman, now a bizarre combo, soup was being on display.
 Ottomans were now good along with its Khalif.
 The reception of the synthesis was lukewarm, older Anatolians brought up by the old system continued to believe in it, new ones pushed and pulled it into bizarre new directions.

 References